-After tons of research and countless medical appointments, I traveled to Atlanta, GA, for life-changing excision surgery with The Center for Endometriosis Care in Atlanta, GA.
+After tons of research and countless medical appointments, I traveled to Atlanta, GA, for life-changing excision surgery with The Center for Endometriosis Care.

 Recovery was tough to say the least.
 I was out of work for 2 months and spent nearly a year in physical therapy and other follow-up appointments.

 And you know what?
 I found that travel and travel planning doesn’t have to be time-consuming, stressful, expensive, or anxiety-inducing.

 But how’d you go from hating travel planning to loving it, you ask?